ProjectQ-Framework/ProjectQ/docs/README.rst

 Building the docs locally
 -------------------------

 Before submitting new code, please make sure that the new or changed docstrings render nicely by building the docs manually.
-Therefore, one has to install sphinx and the Read the Docs theme:
+To this end, one has to install sphinx and the Read the Docs theme:

 .. code-block:: bash

     python -m pip install sphinx
     python -m pip install sphinx_rtd_theme

-To build the documentation, go to this folder and execute:
+To build the documentation, navigate to this folder and execute:

 .. code-block:: bash